Topic Areas: Business and Practice Management: Speech-Language Pathology

 Proposals that include this topic but have a primary focus on:

-• The use of telepractice in the delivery of service that includes technology-based approaches and outcomes at the system level should be submitted to the Telepractice topic area.
+• The use of telepractice in the delivery of service that includes technology-based approaches and outcomes at the system level should be submitted to the Telepractice topic area unless the primary focus is on business models of telepractice.

-• Supervision of assistants should be submitted to the Supervision and Precepting topic area.
+• Supervision of assistants should be submitted to the Supervision and Precepting topic area unless the focus is specifically on practice management or business concepts.

-• Cultural considerations, health disparities and access to services related to business and practice management for speech-language pathologists should be submitted to the Equity and Cultural–Linguistic Diversity topic area.
+• Cultural considerations, health disparities and access to services related to business and practice management for speech-language pathologists should be submitted to the Equity, Inclusion, and Cultural–Linguistic Diversity topic area.

 About ASHA